palexander/dotfiles/README.md

   -	brew tap caskroom/fonts
 - Cask env (moves applications to main folder)
   -	export HOMEBREW_CASK_OPTS="--appdir=/Applications --caskroom=/usr/local/Caskroom"
   -	This installs the applications in /usr/local/Caskroom and puts symlinks in /Applications.
 However, Alfred and Spotlight won't pick up symlinks.
-In Alfred, you can add /usr/local/Caskroom to the list of indexed directories to fix the problem, no solution for Spotlight
+In Alfred, you can add /usr/local/Caskroom to the list of indexed directories to fix the problem, no solution for Spotlight.
 - Configure OSX
   -	curl -L https://raw.githubusercontent.com/palexander/dotfiles/master/osx_settings.sh | sh
 - Install brew cask applications